Error handling

 Goal

-Raise errors in plugin code that turn into well-structured HTTP responses, log usefully, and don't crash the platform process.
+Raise errors in plugin code that produce clear HTTP responses, log usefully, and don't crash the platform process.

 The exception taxonomy

 mint_sdk.exceptions defines six exception classes plus the base.
-Use them for plugin-side errors.
+Use them for structured service/repository errors.
+For user-facing FastAPI route responses, use fastapi.HTTPException unless you have registered your own handler that translates PluginException to HTTP status codes.

 {